benschw/benschw.github.io/_posts/2014-01-21-openstack_with_puppet_and_heat.markdown

 ---
 layout: post
-title: Building a Jekyll App in Openstack with Heat and Puppet
+title: Provisioning a Jekyll Site in Openstack with Heat and Puppet
 ---

 I apologize in advance, because this is more _"stream of consciousness in a terminal"_ than how to correctly use either Puppet or Heat with Openstack.
 But there is a noticeable void in terms of community Openstack documentation, so I figure putting something out there is better then nothing... and hopefully people will comment and tell me how I _should_ be doing things.